flowgrammable/flowsim/README.md

 created that contains the document root of static files.
 The release version will concatenate and minify your resources.
 Both versions run jshint over your code for static analysis.
+- Locally serve a debug version:     grunt serve
+- Locally serve the release version: grunt serve:dist
-- Build a debug version of the frontend: grunt -or- grunt debug
+- Build and test the release distro: grunt
-- Build a release version of the frontend: grunt release
+- Build the release distribution:    grunt build
 - Remove imtermediates:              grunt clean

 A note of caution, some browsers will cache static files when there is a large number and prevent the developer from seeing their changes.
 We found this